Planning a trip to Thailand? There have been some major changes recently that’ll impact your visit.

 - Taxis and tuk-tuks: Many now prefer QR payment

-- Small shops: Even tiny stores accept it
+- Small shops: Even tiny stores often accept it

-But here’s the reality check: Not everyone takes digital payments yet.
+But here is the reality check: Not everyone takes digital payments yet.
 Some places still only accept cash:

 - Some traditional markets and rural vendors